LadyLolkek/SEMrush_test_assignment/README.md

-# What exactly is Kubernetes?
+# Getting started with Kubernetes

 Kubernetes is the container orchestration tool of our choice at Nordlys.
 If you have never worked with Kubernetes, please follow these simple steps listed below to get started.

-# Getting started

 Let us say we need to run our ExampleApp on the 8000 port in a container within the Kubernetes cluster.